marinapts/dissertation_single_cell/README.md

 # Single-cell analysis

-Single-cell analysis pipeline to detect the ectopic cells that appear after inactivation of the Pax6 gene in the cerebral cortex of mouse embryos.
+Single-cell analysis pipeline to detect ectopic cells that appear after inactivation of the Pax6 gene in the cerebral cortex of mouse embryos.

 We have gene expression values in single cells for the embryonic days E13 and E14 for controls and knockouts.